I enjoy writing, quilting, and combining my passion for each to help others!

 Once you have your quilt top, it's time to assemble the quilt layers.
 You will need your quilt top, the batting for the middle, and the backing fabric you have selected.

-See the video on below for details on how to assemble your quilt layers.
+See the video below for details on how to assemble your quilt layers.

 Next, it's time to do the actual quilting.
 Quilting is the process of stitching together all the layers of the fabric with either a simple stitch or a decorative stitch.

 Just be aware that you will see your stitching on both sides of the quilt, so be mindful of how you decide to stitch your layers together.

-For the 9 square block quilt I decided to work with the formal lines of the men's shirts and quilted with straight lines ¼" inside the blocks, and a ¼" outside the blocks, running both parallel and horizontal, but you can do any quilting pattern you feel compliments the quilt top.
+For the nine-square block quilt, I decided to work with the formal lines of the men's shirts and quilt with straight lines ¼" inside the blocks, and a ¼" outside the blocks, running both parallel and horizontal, but you can do any quilting pattern you feel compliments the quilt top.

 The last step for making your quilt is to do the binding.